NCI-GDC/gdc-dnaseq-cwl/README.md

 To run DNASeq harmonization workflow
 ------------------------------------
-The currently workflow will harmonize WGS and WXS BAMs, and generate picard and samtools metrics on the harmonized BAM (stored in a sqlite file).
+The current workflow will harmonize WGS and WXS BAMs, and generate picard and samtools metrics on the harmonized BAM (stored in a sqlite file).
 WGS metrics (picard CollectWgsMetrics) is currently implemented, and WXS (picard CollectHsMetrics) is in development.

 After completing numbered installation steps below, these 3 steps will suffice to run workflows: